 Frequently Asked Questions

-If you are 19 years of age and older, reside or work in Monmouth or Middlesex Counties and would like to spend time with a child who will benefit from having your friendship and your positive influence, then you have the potential to be a great Big Brother or Big Sister!
+If you are 19 years of age and older, reside or work in Monmouth or Middlesex Counties, and would like to spend time with a child who will benefit from having your friendship and your positive influence, then you have the potential to be a great Big Brother or Big Sister!

-Bigs spend 1-to-1 time with Littles having fun and exploring each others’ interests.
+Bigs spend one-to-one time with Littles having fun and exploring each others’ interests.
 They go to the park or beach together, to a ball game, play miniature golf, bake cookies, or any other fun free to low-cost activities that they both enjoy.
 In most cases it’s these simple activities that foster that special bond and lead to memorable moments for both the child and the mentor that will last a lifetime.
 Research on our mentoring programs shows that our Bigs have a powerful, positive, and lasting impact on the character and confidence of the children they mentor.
 Littles who are successfully matched with a Big are: